Retail surpass pre-crisis peak as Romanians shop instead of holiday

 Romania's retail sales volume index increased by 4.0% in October compared to the same month last year, driven up by the non-food sales that fully offset the subdued fuel sales caused by lower mobility.

-With fewer holiday options, Romanians seem to have refurnished their homes and renewed their hope appliance stock.
+With fewer holiday options, Romanians seem to have refurnished their homes and renewed their home appliance stock.

 The seasonally adjusted index rose for the first time (by 1.0%) above the pre-crisis sales peak reached in February.